tbl0605/vue-simple-suggest/README.md

 When the using custom input, listener bindings must be added (provided by the vue-simple-suggest component) to the input element.

-For a native html input, bind the slot prop "field":
+For a native html input, bind the slot prop `field`:

 ```html
 <vue-simple-suggest v-model="model" ...>